Pawel-Albert/db-connect/README.md

 ## Todo

-- [ ] Provide better error handling
+- [x] Provide better error handling
+- [ ] Refactor how and were app(express) code is created to be more universal
+- [ ] Add more functionalities